S.T.L. - Online and Limited Residency Program

 A complete list of course requirements can be found here.

-The Online STL in the New Evangelization degree is very attractive to priests actively engaged in ministries of evangelization, but experience has shown that many bishops and religious superiors may be reluctant to allow a priest time to spend two to three years away from the home diocese or apostolate to complete the degree, given personnel needs and shortage of clergy.
+The hybrid STL in the New Evangelization degree is very attractive to priests actively engaged in ministries of evangelization, but experience has shown that many bishops and religious superiors may be reluctant to allow a priest time to spend two to three years away from the home diocese or apostolate to complete the degree, given personnel needs and shortage of clergy.

-With the Online STL, priests blend online courses during the traditional academic year and then attend intensive classes on-site at the seminary during the summer, when parish work slows down somewhat.
+With the hybrid STL, priests blend online courses during the traditional academic year and then attend intensive classes on-site at the seminary during the summer, when parish work slows down somewhat.
 This alternative format will enable more priests to benefit from the program without sacrificing pastoral needs.

 The S.T.L. degree can be transitional for priests planning to earn the Doctorate in Sacred Theology, or the degree can be terminal, meaning a final degree.
 The STL prepares graduates to teach theology in pontifical universities and major seminaries.
 Priests may also find it greatly benefits their work in diocesan administration, ministries or research.